pirabaasegar/portfolio/README.md

 # Portfolio Site (pirabaa.ca)

-This is my portfolio site written in JavaScript and React using Prismic as a CMS and SupaBase as a database.
+This is my portfolio site written in JavaScript and React using Prismic as a CMS.